Thomas Main

-Thomas Forrest Main (1911–1990) was a psychiatrist and psychoanalyst who coined the term 'therapeutic community'.
+Thomas Forrest Main (1911–1990) was a South African-British psychiatrist and psychoanalyst who coined the term 'therapeutic community'.
 He is particularly remembered for his often cited paper, The Ailment (1957).

 Life

 Thomas Main was born on 25 February 1911 in Johannesburg, where his father was a mine manager who had emigrated there from England.
 At the start of World War I his mother returned to England with Thomas and his two sisters Isabella and Mary, while his father joined the South African Army.
 Main was educated at the Royal Grammar School, Newcastle-upon-Tyne before studying medicine at Durham University, graduating in 1933 and becoming a doctor in 1938.
 Specializing in psychiatry, he gained a Diploma in Psychological Medicine from Dublin in 1936.
 In 1937 he married Agnes Mary (Molly) McHaffie who also graduated in medicine at Durham University and who also became a psychoanalyst.
 They had three daughters and a son, Jennifer (Johns), Deborah (Hutchinson), Ursula (Kretzschmar) and Andrew.

 Main worked as superintendent at Gateshead Mental Hospital.
 During the Second World War he joined the Royal Army Medical Corps as an adviser in psychiatry, attaining the rank of lieutenant colonel and working at the Northfield Army Hospital for the treatment of war neuroses.
 The work conducted at Northfield is considered by many psychiatrists to have been the first example of an intentional therapeutic community.
 The principles developed at Northfield were also developed and adapted at Civil Resettlement Units established at the end of the war to help returning prisoners of war to adapt back to civilian society and for civilians to adapt to having these men back amongst them.

 The term "therapeutic community" was coined by Lt.
 Col. Main in his 1946 paper, "The hospital as a therapeutic institution", and subsequently developed by others including Maxwell Jones, R. D. Laing at the Philadelphia Association, David Cooper, and by Joshua Bierer.

 After the war Main joined the Cassel Hospital, as medical director in 1946 and continued working there for the next thirty years.

 Training as a psychoanalyst under Michael Balint, he was supervised by Anna Freud, Melanie Klein and Paula Heimann.
 In 1974 he co-founded with Michael Balint the charitable Institute of Psychosexual Medicine in London.
 He served as its Life President.
 He also served as vice-president of the Royal College of Psychiatrists, and was a co-editor of the British Journal of Medical Psychology.
 He died in Barnes, London on 29 May 1990, aged 79.

 His papers are held in the Archive of the British Psychoanalytic Society, whose member he was for many years.